-Fig.~\ref{exp-halfgnn-speedup} shows the runtime speedup of training time of GCN, GAT, and GIN using {\halfgnn} over DGL.
-All GNNs were trained for 400 epochs.
-Kindly recall that Fig.~\ref{fig-float-half-spmm} and Fig.~\ref{fig-float-half-sddmmvv} have shown that half-precision based DGL kernels are slower than float-based DGL, while showing abnormal accuracy.
-Hence, we picked the faster (and correctly executed) baseline here.
-Compared to DGL float {\halfgnn} achieves $1.85\times, 3.55\times$, and $1.78\times$ speedup on average for GCN, GAT, and GIN respectively, providing around an average of $2.30\times$ speedup over float-based DGL

-Thus, the results so far show that half-based GNN is not only feasible(\cref{sec.exp.accuracy}) but is also significantly faster to train.
-The reason for the faster training time is the better sparse kernels of {\halfgnn} compared to prior GNN works, specifically introducing half-precision specific performance optimization to the sparse kernels.
-We show the runtime comparison of these kernels next by focusing on evaluating the impact of the proposed optimizations of {\halfgnn}.

-\subsubsection{Memory Consumption}
+\subsubsection{\textbf{Memory Consumption}}

-{\halfgnn} also achieve 2.67$\times$ less memory consumption on average than float-based DGL considering all 3 GNNs as plotted in Fig.~\ref{exp-dgl-halfgnn-memory}.
-While it is clear that half-precision would improve memory usage, one must note that the advantage is not purely due to moving to half-precision as DGL consumes excessive memory due to its design choices and has framework-memory overhead as shown recently~\cite{GNNBench}.
+{\halfgnn} also achieves 2.67$\times$ less memory consumption on average than float-based DGL, considering all 3 GNNs as plotted in Fig.~\ref{exp-dgl-halfgnn-memory}.
+While it is clear that half-precision would improve memory usage, one must note that the saving is not purely due to moving to half-precision, as DGL consumes excessive memory due to its design choices and has framework-memory overhead as shown recently~\cite{GNNBench}.